-Family Biotic Index (FBI): Our 2013 SHEP field sampling results produced a score of 4.9 for the Hardwood Creek 'Below' site.
-This score corresponds to a "Good" rating on the Family Biotic Index stream health chart and is consistent with stream health scores from 2011 (4.4) and 2012 (4.6).
-In 2013, a slightly smaller and less diverse sample was identified.
-However, the number of individuals per family were more evenly distributed in 2013 than in 2012, and this helped maintain a healthy overall tolerance value for the sample.
+Family Biotic Index (FBI): Our 2014 SHEP field sampling results produced a score of 4.2 for the Hardwood Creek 'Below' site.
+This score corresponds to a "Very Good" rating on the Family Biotic Index stream health chart, and is a slight improvement over the stream health scores from 2011 (4.4), 2012 (4.6) and 2013 (4.4).
+The 4.2 FBI score is the lowest (best) stream health score registered during the history of the Stream Health Evaluation Program.